-+5V IN (Module Voltage Input)
++5V IN (Module Voltage Input):

 Module supply voltage input pins.
-All of these pins should be connected together and to a stable supply voltage in the range of 4.0 Volts to 5.5 Volts DC.
-Nominal operating voltage is 5.0 Volts.
+All of these pins should be connected to a stable supply voltage in the range of 4.0 Volts to 5.5 Volts DC.
+The nominal operating voltage is 5.0 Volts.

-GND (Module Ground)
+GND (Module Ground):

 Device ground pins.
-All of these pins should be connected to ground.
+All of these pins should be connected to the ground.

-RESET (Module Master Reset)
+RESET (Module Master Reset):

 Module Master Reset pin.
-An active low pulse of greater than $2\mu s$ will reset the module.
+An active low pulse of greater than 2μs will reset the module.
 Internally pulled up to 3.3V via a 10K resistor.
-Only use open collector type circuits to reset the device if an external reset is required.
+Only use open collector-type circuits to reset the device if an external reset is required.

-AUDENB (Audio Enable Output)
+AUDENB (Audio Enable Output):

-Output dedicated to enable or disable and external amplifier, where required.
+Output dedicated to enable or disable an external amplifier, where required.
 Active High.

-AUDIO (PWM Audio Output)
+AUDIO (PWM Audio Output):